The Hero Gotham Needs: A Defense of Batman’s Nipples as Camp

 “Camp is the heroism of people not called upon to be heroes.”
 Philip Core, 1984

 Batman and Robin (1997) is known as the film that killed the original Warner Brothers franchise.
-Across interviews with both audiences and the cast and crew, the visual reference point used as a sort of evidence to encapsulate the widespread general disdain of the film— while it could have been full Twilight glitter Arnold Schwarzenegger, or Scary Spice hair buns Uma Thurman, or ‘roided out gimp mask Bane…are you getting the picture here?— are far and away the erect molded nipples included on Batman and Robin’s superhero costumes.
+Almost unanimously across interviews with both audiences and the cast and crew, the visual reference point used as the main point of evidence to encapsulate the widespread general disdain of the film— while it could have been full Twilight glitter Arnold Schwarzenegger, or Scary Spice hair buns Uma Thurman, or ‘roided out gimp mask Bane— are far and away the erect molded nipples included on Batman and Robin’s superhero costumes.
 Director Joel Schumacher (also responsible for ruining Phantom of the Opera) explains the creative choice as being the result of a hard flex by suit sculptor Jose Fernandez, who was interested in showcasing the level of detail now available in rubber molding technology.
 So the Batnips (and this blog will refer to them exclusively as Batnips henceforth) are essentially the 1997 Tesla Cybertruck of masculine nerd superiority complexes.
 Just because you can, doesn't mean you should.

 Except I’ve watched Batman and Robin more than any other superhero movie.
 And I’m here to mount a defense of the film as a camp masterpiece.